bryon82/RandomEncounters/README.md

 * If this mod controls the SeaLifeMod mod
 * Enable/disable: flotsam encounter, dense fog encounter, intense storm encounter, fishing bonanza encounter
 * Minimum amount of time between chance rolls for an encounter.
-Chances occur at a random point within a range of time, this is the minimum and the maximum is the minimum plus 5 minutes
+There is a configurable time range added to this.
+Encounter chances happen at some point in this time range.
+* Option to increase the max number you could roll, decreasing the chance for an encounter.
 * The amount of time the dense fog, intense storm, and fishing bonanza encounters lasts

 ### Requires